How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 How to get there

 From Manila, ride a bus to Baguio.
-From Baguio, charter a van or jeep bound for Bokod, Benguet where the Department of Environment and Natural Resources (DENR) office is located.
-Hikers need to register, attend an orientation, and pay fees to the DENR before climbing Mt.
+From Baguio, charter a van or jeep bound for Bokod, Benguet, where the Department of Environment and Natural Resources (DENR) office is located.
+Hikers must register, attend an orientation, and pay fees to the DENR before climbing Mt.
 Pulag.

 Outside the DENR office, ride a habal-habal (motorcycle) to the Babadak Ranger Station, the jump-off point where you can book a local guide (required) and a porter (optional).